 ‘It sounds like they’re shouting at me.

-‘And then yesterday there was a bundle of black feathers and blood on my doorstep.
-It was like someone had left them there.
+‘And then yesterday I found a bundle of black feathers and blood on my doorstep, like they’d been left there for me.

 ‘I understand if you think I’ve flipped.
 I’m a business woman, a good one, and I’m smart.
 I don’t freak out, it’s just not what I do.
 But I don’t know what’s happening, and I just want it to stop.
 I need it to stop.’